FREE genealogy since 1999 - History belongs to all of us!

 www.acadian-cajun.com

-There is MUCH more to discover about Louisbourg, Île Royale, Nova Scotia, Canada.
-Read on!
+Explore even more about Louisbourg, Île Royale, Nova Scotia, Canada.
+Keep reading!

 In 1719 work began on Fortress Louisbourg to protect France's interests.
 It was to become one of the busiest ports on the Atlantic coast.